Skip to content ↓

 Writing

 We will focus on the structure and elements that are characteristic of each genre (narrative, poetry, instructions and letter writing) in order to ensure each piece of writing is coherent and cohesive.
 As well as this, throughout their writing, the children will be encouraged to use new language and grammar to make their writing clear and engaging.
 They will also be taught to re-read their work and begin to check that it makes sense and to find any errors in spelling and punctuation, as well as ensure their presentation is up to a high standard.
+They will also continue to edit their work, often with a purple pen and identify areas where they can level up their sentences.

 We will continue to practise our handwriting and the cursive script, checking that letters are all of a consistent size and ensuring capital letters and ascending letters are much taller and well-formed.